“It’s never too early to think about the type of care you might want at the end of your life”

 -

-Inviting your loved ones to attend an Advanced Care Planning appointment with you at the GP practice, can be a helpful way of including them in the conversation.
+Inviting your loved ones to attend an Advance Care Planning appointment with you at the GP practice, can be a helpful way of including them in the conversation.
 Having a healthcare professional present may help with answering questions they might have and GP staff are trained to mediate conversations.

 Below, are some helpful resources and guidance for having these important conversations with loved ones and healthcare professionals.